jacobobryant/biff/libs/core/README.md

 init function takes the entire `modules` vector and returns a map.
 The maps from all the init functions are merged together into an initial system map.

+You can also set `:biff.core/init` to a map instead of a function.

 So modules can both define a chunk of application functionality, and they can also aggregate those chunks from other modules into the system map.